 Richman, K A, L B Alexander and G True.
 "How do Street-level Research Workers Think about the Ethics of Doing Research 'On the Ground' with Marginalized Target Populations?"
 AJOB: Empirical Bioethics 2015, 6(2), pp. 1-11.

-Recorded by the Oxford Uheiro Centre for Practical Ethics 2 March 2017
+Podcast recorded on 2 March 2017 by the Oxford Uehiro Centre for Practical Ethics

 (for recent autism-related talks, see the ELSITA page)